varocketry/guitar-mastery-hub/public/lessons/lesson_004_understanding_shapes.md

 ---

-## ðŸŽ¸ EXERCISES: THINKING IN SHAPES
+## 🎸 EXERCISES: THINKING IN SHAPES

 **Now that you understand the concept, let's practice shape thinking!**